bazo/deployer/readme.md

 Commander is a paas style deployment application(like pagodabox or appfog).
 It is intended for deployment of web applications on private vps servers

+## Features

+Automatic deploy on push
+Deploy any commit with one click
+Releases history
+Release re-deploy

+### Todo
+- rollback to previous release
+- private keys controlled deploy access

 ## Prerequisites

 - mongodb